 Mahatma Gandhi was assasinated by a religious fanatic Nathuram Godse on January 30, 1948 when he was on the way to a prayer meeting.
 Prime Minister Jawahar Lal Nehru stated: "The Light has gone out from our lives" as the nation plunged into mourning.

 On December 15, 1947, as result of the efforts of the States Ministry headed by Sardar Patel and assisted by V.P.
-Menon, 15 B and C class states agreed to sign an agreement with the Government of India whereby the administration of the states are to be taken over by the Government of Orissa with effect from January 1, 1948.
-On the next day, 10 A class states also agreed to the same.
+Menon, 12 out of 15 class B and C class states agreed to sign an agreement with the Government of India whereby the administration of the states are to be taken over by the Government of Orissa.
+The merger of all 25 states except 1 became effective on January 1, 1948.
+On the next day, 10 A-class states also agreed to the same.

 On December 16, 1947, 11 Chattisgarh states agreed to join the Central Provinces (C.P.) and Berar with effect from January 1, 1948.